KangoliJr/Alx_DjangoLearnLab/LibraryProject/README.md

-# Library Project
-This is the initial Django project for managing a library
+This is my django setup